 Genus name honors Johann Heinrich von Heucher (1677-1747), physician, botanist and medicinal plant expert at Wittenberg University, Germany.

 Common name of coral bells is in reference to the red bell-shaped flowers produced by Heuchera sanguina.
 Common name of alum root is in reference to the medicinal use of some species plants as an astringent to stop bleeding.

 ‘Citronelle’ is a vigorous, clump-forming, compact coral bells cultivar that features cordate yellow-green leaves on rosy red petioles.
 It was discovered as a naturally occurring sport of Heuchera ‘Caramel’ in a nursery bed in Hantay, France in July of 2002.
 The lobed, crenate, rounded leaves (5-7 lobes per leaf) form a basal mound (to 6” tall) which may spread to 14” wide.
 Tiny, creamy white flowers appear in spires in summer (later than most heucheras) on slender stems rising above the foliage mound, typically to 10-12” tall.
 It is the foliage (not the flowers) that distinguishes this plant.
 ‘Citronelle’ is considered to be more tolerant of hot and humid summers than most other heucheras, in large part because it has H. villosa (SE US native) in its parentage.
 U. S. Plant Patent PP17,934 was issued August 21, 2007.

 No serious insect or disease problems.
 Frost heaving of roots may occur when winter temperatures fluctuate widely.
 Potential disease problems include powdery mildew, rust, and bacterial leaf spot.
 Potential insect problems include weevils and foliar nematodes.

-Mass as a ground cover or group.
+Mass as a ground cover or plant in groups.
 Rock gardens, borders and open woodland gardens.
 Effective as an edger along paths or walkways.
-Containers.